TK-data/BilparkApp/README.md

 ```
 GET /api/user
 ```
-Get an array of user objects, in JSON format.
-Further this api will be limited to admins only.
+Get an array of user objects, in JSON format. limited to logged in admins.

 ```
 POST /api/user